GavM281/FinalYearProject/Readme.md

+# Wiki feature
+This wiki feature allows users to create notes for their modules.
+It offers the ability to share these notes with other students in the module.
+Users can comment on notes to ask questions or start discussions.
+Users can also filter notes based off the notes privacy or a search query.

 ### Prerequisites
 - Install Android Studio from https://developer.android.com/studio.
 During installation select the following items to use the app:
     -	Android SDK